 Unit at which the treatment will be delivered: It is not always possible to assign the treatment at the observational-unit level.
 For example, if several households share water tanks, a study distributing water purification tablets can only randomize at the water tank level, rather than the household level.
 Note that the shared water tank creates a form of spillover effect of the treatment group, even if from a conceptual standpoint there may not be any “true” spillovers of the treatment (i.e., health outcomes for other households may not differ when only some households consume purified water).

 Observer and experimental effects: Experimental effects may mean that there are “experimental spillovers” between units in the experiment.
 For example, the John Henry effect means that individuals in the control group react in some form to being in the experiment and in particular might emulate the treatment group.
-The difference with standard spillovers is that this is caused by individuals being in the experiment, but not a property of the treatment itself.
+The difference with standard spillovers is that this is caused by individuals being in the experiment rather than being a property of the treatment itself.

 The unit of randomization will affect the sample size needed to detect an effect.
 In general, moving up in level of randomization decreases the study’s effective sample size, meaning that more observational units are required to achieve a given level of power.
-More on determining sample size, including with clustered designs, can be found in Choosing the Right Sample Size.
+For more information see the power calculations section and Choosing the Right Sample Size.

 The sampling frame